-In this case, the Court upheld the right of a minor to be protected from nonconsensual medical interventions, even by the parents or guardians and thus upheld the right to self-determination.
+In this case, the Court upheld the right of a minor to be protected from nonconsensual medical interventions, even by the parents or guardians and thus

 Devu G. Nair v.
 State of Kerala

 Guidelines for habeas corpus petitions in case of same-sex couples.